TUAT-Novice/maprotonet/README.md

 Pytorch >= 2.0.1

 The CUDA version we use is 11.7.
 Please use code like `torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu117` to install the package according to your environments.
 Other required packages are in requirements.txt.
 Please run `pip install -r requirements.txt` to install them.
-The CUDA version we use is 11.7.

 ## Datasets <a id="Datasets"></a>
 We employ [BraTS2018](https://www.med.upenn.edu/sbia/brats2018/), [BraTS2019](https://www.med.upenn.edu/cbica/brats-2019/), [BraTS2020](https://www.med.upenn.edu/cbica/brats2020/) datasets in our experiments.
 After applying for and downloading the datasets, for BraTS2018 dataset, please run data/get_mapping.py to generate name_mapping.csv before training.